OctopusDeploy/docs/docs/projects/variables/variable-substitutions.md

 ## Binding variables

-You can using Octopus's special binding syntax to reference a variable from within the value of another variable.
+You can use Octopus's special binding syntax to reference a variable from within the value of another variable.
 In the following example, the `ConnectionString` variable references the variables `{Server}` and `{Database}`.

 | Name               | Value                       | Scope |
 | ------------------ | --------------------------- | ----------- |